carthage84/rtget/README.md

 # Rtget

+## Disclaimer
+This is a personal project aimed at learning Rust

 ## Description

 This application is a Rust-based clone of the classic `wget` utility, designed for downloading content from the web.
 It supports HTTP/HTTPS and FTP/FTPS protocols and features concurrent downloading capabilities.